 Here are the unknown variables to be estimated:

-- The Secondary Ceiling (reflecting statewide district costs) increases anywhere from about $80 to $150 each year.
+- the Secondary Ceiling (reflecting statewide district costs) typically increases by about $80 to $250 each year;

-- The Secondary Guarantee is determined by the amount of funding the State appropriates to General Aid.
+- the Secondary Guarantee is determined by the amount of funding the state appropriates to General Aid; and

 Simplified Equalization Aid Method for Estimating Aid